craftcms/simple-text/README.md

 To install Simple Text, follow these steps:

-1. Upload the storehours/ folder to your craft/plugins/ folder.
+1. Upload the simpletext/ folder to your craft/plugins/ folder.
-2. Go to Settings > Plugins from your Craft control panel and enable the Store Hours plugin.
+2. Go to Settings > Plugins from your Craft control panel and enable the SimpleText plugin.